Introduction

 The NNAAP® examination is a nationally standardized testing program designed to assess whether a candidate possesses the minimum competency required to become a nurse aide.

-• The program was developed by the National Council of State Boards of Nursing, Inc. (NCSBN) to meet the nurse aide evaluation standards mandated by both federal and state regulations.
+• The program was developed by the National Council of State Boards of Nursing, Inc, (NCSBN) to meet the nurse aide evaluation standards mandated by both federal and state regulations.
+This is now managed by Credentia, LLC.

 • Credentia is the authorized administrator of the NNAAP® examination in North Carolina.